marko-js/marko/README.md

 #### getEl(widgetElId)

 Returns a nested DOM element by prefixing the provided `widgetElId` with the widget's ID.
-For Raptor Templates, nested DOM elements should be assigned an ID using the `w-el-id` custom attribute.
+For Marko, nested DOM elements should be assigned an ID using the `w-el-id` custom attribute.
 Returns `this.el` if no `widgetElId` is provided.

 #### getElId(widgetElId)